 The availability of slides

-If you google: “brand name and slide,” the more well-known brands include Little Tikes, Backyard Discovery, Red-Swing Swingslide Lifetime.
+If you google: “brand name and slide,” the more well-known brands include Little Tikes, Backyard Discovery, and Red-Swing Swingslide Lifetime.
 Availability can be scarce sometimes.

 Types of safety features on a slide